Hocti/domgameui/README.md

 ## Contributing

-We welcome contributions to `dom game ui`!
+We welcome contributions to `dom gameui`!
 If you're interested in helping improve the library, please take a look at our contributing guidelines.
 Whether it's adding new features, fixing bugs, or improving documentation, your help is greatly appreciated.

 ## License

-`dom game ui` is licensed under the MIT License.
+`dom gameui` is licensed under the MIT License.
 See the LICENSE file for more details.